Şehzade Mustafa (son of Suleiman the Magnificent): Succession question

 Mustafa went beyond merely establishing a reputation, as an undated letter attributed to him, likely from the late 1540s, reveals.
 The letter, addressed to Ayas Pasha, governor of Erzurum, and a promising bureaucrat, primarily seeks the discreet support of a high-ranking member of the military elite in anticipation of the inevitable succession wars.
 Mustafa carefully emphasizes his intention to await his father's death, avoiding an outright rebellion.
-Simultaneously, he draws attention to his grandfather Selim's ascension to the throne, suggesting that, like Selim, he intends to reward supporters and punish those who do not after becoming sultan.
+Simultaneously, he draws attention to his grandfather Selim's ascension to the throne, suggesting that, like Selim, he intends to reward supporters and punish those who do not side with him after becoming sultan.
 In the intricacies of the early modern empire's political landscape, where explicit declarations are rare, the allusion to Selim serves as a clear and powerful message.
 The letter also offers insights into Mustafa's self-perception and his beliefs about his brothers, indicating that he considered himself the only prince embodying the true qualities of a sultan.
 He asserted his Sharia-based right to the throne, challenging Ottoman custom.
 Ayas Pasha gave a positive response, assuring the prince that he was more deserving of the throne than his brothers.
 Mustafa's pursuit of support extended to diplomatic channels, as evidenced by his envoy Nebi Bey's mission to Venice shortly before his execution, aiming to secure political and logistical backing for his potential ascent to the throne.

 Safavid campaign

 In late September 1552, Rüstem led the janissaries and palace troops to Anatolia for a campaign against the resurgent Safavids.
 Internal tensions arose among Ottoman forces due to persistent rumors about Mustafa's imminent ascension to the throne, leading Rüstem to camp near Konya as control over his men waned.
 Janissaries, breaking ranks, went to Amasya to express allegiance to Mustafa, perceived as their next sultan, before returning to the army camp.
 Simultaneously, rumors circulated about Suleiman's severe illness, intensifying the precarious situation for Rüstem.
-With skilled Ottoman forces favoring Mustafa, Rüstem faced the risk of condemnation if Suleiman's death or Mustafa's bold move to command the army occurred.
+With skilled Ottoman forces supporting Mustafa, Rüstem faced the risk of condemnation if Suleiman's death or Mustafa's bold move to command the army occurred.
 This prompted the grand vizier to likely persuade Suleiman to take decisive action against Mustafa.